 Changes to public health services for children in Cumbria

-- 5 – 19 services – school age nursing services
+- 5 – 19 school age nursing services consisting of:

 Councillor Ian Stewart, Cumbria County Council Cabinet member for Public Health and Community Services said “These changes will result in a broader and better service for children and young people and follow detailed consultation with provider organisations, partners, staff, parents and young people about the type of service they want.